supercraftshop/github-actions/readme.md

 How to set Supercraft coding standart:
 - Download `Supercraft` directory from this repo
-- Set new starnart for phpcs: `phpcs --config-set installed_paths path/to/supercraft_standard`
+- Set new standart for phpcs: `phpcs --config-set installed_paths path/to/supercraft_standard`
-- Check `Supercraft` string exists in the output of `phpcs -i`
+- Check that `Supercraft` string exists in the output of `phpcs -i`

 **How to use CodeSniffer with Supercraft standarts in CLI:**